FirstEnergy to pay $230 million penalty in bribery probe

 Thursday's court filing also states that Mr. Householder sought the help of FirstEnergy in February, 2020, in funding a ballot initiative that would have changed Ohio's legislative term-limits, which could have allowed the speaker to stay in office up to 16 more years.

-That ballot initiative never came about as Mr. Householder was criminal charges months later.
+That ballot initiative never came about as Mr. Householder was facing criminal charges months later.

 First Published July 22, 2021, 9:34am